TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 > Connectivity is critical to generating intelligence.
 Without connectivity, there is no either Smart or Internet in the IoT.

+>Can:
+* Reduce the cost of backend cloud
+* Reduce latency, actions executed immediately
+* Prefer having data locally than in the cloud
+* Protocol Consolidation
+* Edge to Cloud Connectivity
+* Remote I/O
+* Scalability
+* Support for multiple protocols
+* Application Software

 > https://www-ssl.intel.com/content/www/us/en/embedded/solutions/iot-gateway/overview.html
 > http://www.windriver.com/announces/intel-gateway-solutions-for-iot/